UK regulators say Google and Apple hold a "malicious" grip on consumers - ExBulletin

 According to Apple, the ecosystem provides security and privacy, enabling businesses to sell products and create jobs.
 “Apple believes in a vibrant and dynamic market where innovation can thrive,” he said.

+The company’s ecosystem supports about 250,000 jobs in the UK, and as a result of recent changes, 99% of developers are eligible to receive service charges of 15% or less.

+“We are committed to building a thriving, open platform that empowers consumers and helps developers succeed,” he said.

-CMA reports show various options that can address the issue, such as allowing users to easily switch between Apple’s iOS phone and Google’s Android phone without losing functionality or data.
+The CMA report offers a variety of options, including allowing users to easily switch between Apple’s iOS phone and Google’s Android phone without losing functionality or data.

 We are also considering whether users can install the app in ways other than Apple’s App Store or Google’s Play Store.